chainstack/docs/docs/platform/manage-your-organizations-integrations.md

 While Chainstack supports Amazon EKS out of the box, to add other Kubernetes clusters, please <a href="https://chainstack.com/contact/" target="_blank">contact us</a>.

+The integrations feature is available on the Business and Enterprise <a href="https://chainstack.com/pricing/" target="_blank">subscription plans</a>.

-For instructions on how to set up your Amazon EKS cluster for Chainstack integration, see <a href="https://support.chainstack.com/hc/en-us/articles/900004174426" target="_blank">Setting up an Amazon EKS cluster to integrate with Chainstack</a>.
+For instructions on how to create an IAM user with programmatic access, node group size requirements, and how to set up your Amazon EKS cluster for Chainstack integration, see <a href="https://support.chainstack.com/hc/en-us/articles/900004174426" target="_blank">Setting up an Amazon EKS cluster to integrate with Chainstack</a>.

 ## Add Amazon EKS as an integration